NOSiCode-CV/igrp-cloud-gateway/README.md

 The gateway supports two profiles:

-1. **dev** - Development environment using Eureka for service discovery
+1. **development** - Development environment using Eureka for service discovery
-2. **prod** - Production environment using Kubernetes for service discovery
+2. **production** - Production environment using Kubernetes for service discovery

 #### Activating a Profile